Rio Grande

 We’re hard at work in the Southwest for rivers and clean water.
 Sign up to get the most important news affecting your water and rivers delivered right to your inbox.

-But climate change isn’t the only threat facing the Rio, its tributaries, and the connected underground sources of water.
+But climate change isn’t the only threat facing the Rio, its tributaries, and connected groundwater systems.
 Since the late 20th Century, developers in Colorado have proposed various plans to pump water out of the aquifers that sit below the Rio Grande for expanding communities on the Colorado Front Range.
-The latest threat manifests as a developer buying up land and water rights in the northeastern portion of the San Luis Valley, with plans to pump groundwater nearly 200 miles over Poncha Pass in the Sangre de Cristo Mountains to communities north of Colorado Springs.
+An export scheme would have detrimental impacts to the San Luis Valley, as so much of the local economy is tied to the Valley’s precious water resources.
+Groundswell on the Rio Grande and Through Line help illustrate the critical connection between local communities and the water resources that run through and below them, and why protecting these resources matter for state of Colorado and the Southwest.

 The San Luis Valley